MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 uid: microsoft.quantum.optimization.concepts.overview.key-concepts
 ---

-# Key concepts for optimization
+# Basic concepts for optimization

-To understand optimization problems, you first need to learn some some key terms and concepts.
+To understand optimization problems, you first need to learn some basic terms and concepts.

 ## Cost function